ttscoff/random-words/src/_README.md

 ##### Names

-The `names.txt` file is just used when creating block quotes in Markdown or HTML output.
-Sections are split by blank
-lines: first names, last names, and optionally full names.
+The `names.txt` file is just used when creating random names.
+Sections are split by blank lines: first names, last names, and optionally full names.
 If the first line contains characters other than letters, single quotes, and dashes, it will be assumed that you've skipped straight to full names and those will be used instead of generating random combinations.

 #### Language Notes